 Beginning at age 2, Brown grew his game in the suburbs of St. Louis before moving to Ottawa for three years while his dad, 13-year NHL veteran Jeff Brown, was coaching in the Ontario Hockey League.
 He returned to Missouri for his first two years of high school, honing his skills with the AAA Blues, before earning an opportunity to represent USA Hockey at the National Team Development Program.

 Brown settled into his new team nicely last season, notching seven goals and 13 assists for 20 points in 40 contests as a member of the U.S. National Under-17 Team.

-Now in his second year at the NTDP, Brown, who describes himself as a two-way center that’s confident on both sides of the ice, is off to a stellar start, averaging a point per game with three goals and six assists through the first nine contests.
+Now in his second year at the NTDP, Brown, who describes himself as a two-way center who's confident on both sides of the ice, is off to a stellar start, averaging a point per game with three goals and six assists through the U18s' first nine contests.

-The 2020-21 season looks different than last year for Brown and the rest of the NTDP due to the COVID-19 pandemic.
+Due to the COVID-19 pandemic, the 2020-21 season looks different than last year for Brown and the rest of the NTDP.
 Games are more likely to be postponed or rescheduled, daily schedules change frequently and new protocols are being implemented weekly to ensure everyone’s safety.
 Despite this, Brown believes the team has handled this season’s setbacks well.

 “We’re just taking it day-by-day,” said Brown.
 “Coach [Dan] Muse has been telling us that every day we don’t know what’s going to happen so we just have to kind of get the most we can out of every day and get better.
 If a game gets cancelled, obviously we’re going to be bummed, but we’re just going to have to work through it.
 We’re doing it as a team which is great."